Simon Amstell: Stand up

 Simon Amstell at One Big Laugh, Bloomsbury Theatre, 2006.

 Amstell also performs as a stand-up comedian.
 He has performed at the Edinburgh Festival Fringe in 2005, 2006, 2007 and 2009.
 In 2008, Amstell completed his first UK tour.
 He appeared at the Just for Laughs Comedy Festival in Montreal in July 2009.
 His entire run at the Edinburgh Fringe Festival 2009 at the Bongo Club sold out.
 He took part in his second national tour in the autumn of 2009.

 Amstell performed Do Nothing in 2009 at the Royal Court Theatre, raising money for their young writers programme.

 In May 2010, Amstell recorded Do Nothing in Dublin's Vicar Street venue for a November DVD release.
 In December 2011 and April 2012, it was shown on BBC3 and the BBC iPlayer.

 In April 2012, Amstell performed at the Melbourne International Comedy Festival.

 From May to June 2012, Amstell began his 'Numb Tour' in the UK and Ireland.

 From 10 July to 9 August 2012, Amstell performed 'Numb' in New York City at Theatre 80 in the East Village.

 On New Year's Eve 2012, a one-off stand-up special performance of Simon Amstell's stand-up show, 'Numb', which he toured to sell-out audiences in 2012, was recorded for the BBC at TV Centre.

 In 2014, Amstell announced a new tour of UK and North America, titled 'TO BE FREE'.

 In 2017, Amstell announced his third stand-up UK tour, titled 'What Is This?'.
 It began in London on 22 September 2017.

 In 2019, Amstell announced the release of an hour-long Netflix stand-up special, 'Set Free', which premiered on 20 August.

 In 2021-22, Amstell toured a new show, 'Spirit Hole'.

 Miscellaneous work

-In 1995, Amstell created Radio XL at his secondary school, Beal High School, which is still a big part of Beal tradition today.

 Amstell co-wrote an episode of Channel 4 teenage drama Skins in 2007, titled "Maxxie and Anwar".

 In 2011, Amstell appeared in the independent film Black Pond.

 In 2015, he provided voice work for the video game Dr. Langeskov, The Tiger, and The Terribly Cursed Emerald: A Whirlwind Heist.

 In 2016, Amstell hosted the Evening Standard British Film Awards.

 Personal life

 Amstell lives in London.
 He is Jewish, gay, vegan, and abstains from alcohol.
-As of 2025, he had been in a confirmed relationship for 6 years between 2012-2018.
+As of 2026 his current relationship status is unknown, Simon’s last confirmed relationship lasted for 6 years between 2012-2018.